daisy20170101/SeisSol_Cookbook/index.rst

 engineering frequency band (0-10 Hz) were modeled on a non-planar earthquake fault structure.
-In early 2017, SeisSol performed the longest and largest dynamic rupture scenario to date, enabled by local time stepping :raw-latex:`\citep{uphoff2017}`, resolving the 2004 Sumatra-Andaman earthquake including complex splay fault geometries.
+In early 2017, SeisSol performed the longest and largest dynamic rupture scenario to date, enabled by local time stepping, resolving the 2004
+Sumatra-Andaman earthquake including complex splay fault geometries (Uphoff et al. 2017).
 The paper won the prestigous “Best Paper Award” of the International Supercomputing Conference (SC17).
 Recently, large scale dynamic rupture forward scenarios of the 1994 Northridge earthquake and the